lindsayRae/lindsayRae/README.md

 ### Hi there 👋, Lindsay
 #### Web Developer
-I'm Lindsay from Michigan and I am a Frontend Software Developer.
+I'm Lindsay from Michigan and I am a Frontend Web Developer.
 I have been enjoing learning fullstack with Node.js and MongoDB, but I have really been focusing on React.
 My passion is taking great web designs and bringing them to life for the user to have a great experience.

 Skills: REACT / JS / HTML / CSS / NODE.JS